volta-cli/website/subdomains/blog/_posts/2020-11-25-command-spotlight-volta-run.md

 excerpt_separator: <!--more-->
 ---

-Volta's context detection is designed to be invisible: You type a command—like `npm start`—and Volta automatically detects and runs the correct version of that command.
-Sometimes, however, you need to take direct control over the tool versions that are used.
-Maybe you are trying to reproduce reported bug or testing how your project works with different tool versions.
-Whatever the reason, **`volta run` lets you run any command while specifying the Node, npm, and Yarn versions right at the command line**
+Volta is designed to be invisible: You type a command like `npm start`, and Volta automatically detects and runs the right version of npm.
+While that works great most of the time, occasionally you need direct control over the tool versions that are used.
+Maybe you are trying to reproduce reported bug or testing how your project works with a different npm version.
+Whatever the reason, **`volta run` lets you take control of your tool selection right from the command line**.
 <!--more-->

-[`volta run`](https://docs.volta.sh/reference/run) has a few sets of command-line flags that let you define your tool versions.
-For any tool that _doesn't_ have a version set in the command line flags, Volta will use its normal context resolution to determine the appropriate version (from `package.json` or your default versions, as needed).
-The flags that you can set are:

-- `--node <version>` controls the Node version for the command. `<version>` here can be an exact version—like `14.15.1`—or a partial version—such as `12`.
-You can even use `latest` or `lts` to resolve the appropriate Node version.
-- `--npm <version>` and `--bundled-npm` allow you to set the npm version.
-Just like for Node, `<version>` can be an exact or partial version. `--bundled-npm` tells Volta to ignore any specific `npm` settings in the project or defaults and instead use the version bundled with Node (whichever Node you are using).
-- `--yarn <version>` and `--no-yarn` similarly allow you to set the Yarn version.
-Since it isn't bundled, `--no-yarn` tells Volta to ignore any settings and omit Yarn from the final environment entirely.
-- `--env NAME=VALUE` lets you set an environment variable for the command as well.
-This can be set multiple times to set multiple different environment variables.

-That's a lot of words, how about some examples?
+Let's check out some examples of how you can use `volta run`:

 ```
 volta run --node lts --npm 7 npm start